ramanbansal9876/PLCC-Top-up-IRA-Campaign-Analytics-Credit-Lending-Domain/README.md

 ## 🧰 Tools & Technologies

-- **SQL** – for data extraction, transformation, and logic building across internal systems.
+- **SQL** – Used throughout all stages: extracting large-scale customer and loan data, applying maturity-based and interest-rate-based filters, and finalizing shortlists with high targeting precision.
-- **Microsoft Excel** – for segmentation, filtering, and shortlisting customers to be shared with the outreach team.
+- **Microsoft Excel** – Utilized for sharing finalized customer lists with the telecalling team and for month-on-month campaign performance tracking and reporting.
-- **PowerPoint** – used periodically to showcase campaign impact and trend analysis to internal teams.
+- **PowerPoint** – Occasionally used to present campaign performance summaries and long-term trends to internal stakeholders.

 ## 🧾 Campaign Design & Targeting Criteria